psalire/Referer-Graph/README.md

 gradle shadowJar
 ```

-`burp/libs/burp-extension-web-app-flow-visualizer-all.jar` is created if successful.
+`burp-extension-web-app-flow-visualizer-all.jar` is created in directory `burp/libs/` if successful.

 ## How to Use